Hits Remixed (album)

-Hannah Montana Hits Remixed is the second remix album by American pop recording artist Miley Cyrus, in the role of the character Hannah Montana.
-It was the fifth Hannah Montana album released on August 19, 2008, exclusively at American Walmart stores.
-The album features singles from both of the previous television soundtracks, Hannah Montana and Hannah Montana 2.
-Several writers and producers worked on the songs, mainly Matthew Gerrard and Robbie Nevil.
-The album peaked at number one hundred-three in Billboard 200 and at four in Top Kid Audio.
+Hannah Montana Hits Remixed is the second remix album for the Disney Channel series Hannah Montana.
+All tracks are performed by the series' titular character Hannah Montana, portrayed by American singer and actress Miley Cyrus.
+It was released by Walt Disney Records on August 19, 2008, exclusively at American Walmart stores.
+The album contains remixes from the soundtrack albums, Hannah Montana and Hannah Montana 2.
+The album peaked at number 103 on the Billboard 200 charts and at number four in Top Kid Audio.
 All songs were remixed by music producers Marco Marinangeli and Simone Sello.

 Background

 The album features singles that were released on both of the previous television soundtracks, Hannah Montana and Hannah Montana 2.
 Most of Hits Remixed, who have formerly collaborated for other Disney acts like High School Musical.
 The American Idol judge, Kara DioGuardi co-wrote and co-produced "We Got the Party" along with Greg Wells, Brian Green, Matthew Wilder and more.
 Other personnel include: Jamie Houston, Aris Archontis, Jeannie Lurie, Chen Neeman, Jay Landers and Holly Mathis.

 Hannah Montana: Hits Remixed was sold exclusively on August 19, 2008, through the American retail company Walmart in the United States.
 That later changed as the album was released internationally, more than a year later.